kedanco/100-days-kallaway-log/README.md

 Found out that CS50 has other lectures available and not just normal programming fundamentals.
 Definitely will check them out after I'm done with this!

 **Link to work:**

+### Day 28 : 2nd Feb Friday, 2018

+**Today's Progress:** Backend Portal, JS30 Day 25,26

+**Thoughts:** Back to JS30!
+Project on creating appearing submenu's (following the previous project on mouseover - white bg) and also on how event captures work.

+There's always new stuff to learn through these projects but I realise I haven't been applying it to my current Rails backend portal where I do have a sub-menu.

+Time to change up the code for better flexibility!

+Also, decent progress on the Rails project, did up some layouts (no big issue today) but I can foresee the hassle as I'm gonna do up a whole edit form for the user's details..

+**Link to work:**